jeremydw/rootjs-replit/packages/root-cms-mcp/docs/REPLIT_AGENT.md

 ## Using with Replit Agent

+### Understanding Authentication

+The MCP endpoint at `/mcp/message` **requires CMS authentication**.
+Replit Agent executes requests from the workspace environment and **does not automatically inherit your browser cookies**.
+This means you need to explicitly provide authentication credentials with each request.

-### Method 1: Direct Integration (Authenticated)
+### Method 1: Using Session Cookies (Development)

-If your Root.js app is running on Replit, the Replit Agent can interact with your MCP endpoint directly.
-However, you'll need to authenticate first since the endpoint requires CMS login.

-**Steps:**
+**Step 1: Get Your Session Cookie**

-1. Start your Root.js dev server
+1. Start your Root.js dev server (`pnpm run dev`)
-2. Log into your CMS at `/cms/login`
+2. Log into your CMS at `http://localhost:3000/cms/login` in your browser
+3. Open browser DevTools (F12) → Application → Cookies
+4. Copy the value of the `root-session` cookie

+**Step 2: Use the Cookie with Replit Agent**

-3. Ask Replit Agent to make requests to your MCP endpoint
+Ask Replit Agent to make authenticated requests by including the cookie:

-**Example prompt for Replit Agent:**
 ```
-I have an MCP server running at http://localhost:3000/mcp/message.
+I have an authenticated MCP server at http://localhost:3000/mcp/message.
-Can you list all the documents in my "BlogPosts" collection?

-Use this JSON-RPC request:
+Please make a POST request with these headers:
+- Content-Type: application/json
+- Cookie: root-session=<paste-your-cookie-value-here>

+Body:
 {
   "jsonrpc": "2.0",
   "id": 1,